sabaagizew/Telematics_Streaming_Data/README.md

 Benefits of telematics systems are;

-reduce fuel and operating costs,
+Reduce fuel and operating costs,

-optimize fleet management and driving standards,
+Optimize fleet management and driving standards,

-perform remote diagnostics,
+Perform remote diagnostics,

-improve driver and vehicle safety,
+Improve driver and vehicle safety,

-make more informed decisions, and
+Make more informed decisions, and

-provide efficient customer support.
+Provide efficient customer support.

 Skills